Sales Manager - Thailand

-Tuk-Tuk is classic vehicle in Thailand.
+A Tuk-Tuk is a classic vehicle in Thailand.
 They are easy to find, especially in Bangkok, due to their typical colors and the sound they make.
 It is a really good experience for tourists and a way to move quickly.
-It is better to ask the price before going in the tuk-tuk.
+It is better to ask the price before going in a tuk-tuk.

 Bangkok Skytrain (BTS)

-There is two types of railroads in Thailand.
-The first one is the BTS skytrain composed with two lines (green), the second one is the MRT underground (blue).
+There are two types of railroads in Thailand.
+The first one is the BTS Skytrain composed of two lines (green), and the second one is the MRT underground (blue).

-The second BTS skytrain’s line is the Silom line.
-This line is going through the business district and ends at the Chao Phraya River, where you can find the public boat service to cross the river.
-It is possible to change for the Sukhumvit line at Siam square and for the Mrt at Silom Station.
+The second BTS Skytrain’s line is the Silom line.
+This line goes through the business district and ends at the Chao Phraya River, where you can find the public boat service to cross the river.
+It is possible to change for the Sukhumvit line at Siam square and for the MRT at Silom Station.

 In the near future, there are approval projects to build 2 more new routes and 2 extension route on the old lines.
-Following the plans there will be new light red line and dark red line which are suburban railway system.
+Following the plans there will be a new light red line and dark red line, which are suburban railway systems.
 These lines will reach some part of Pathum Thani province.
-These red lines will be finished in 2018.
 The extension plan for both green lines will be finished in 2021,and these extended route will reach some part of Samut Prakan and Pathum Thani.